I’ll admit, there are times being a solo traveler at night can feel like… well, a single gal alone on a Friday night!

 Alternate ways to get over the fear of dining alone:

 • Look for other solo diners in the restaurant.
 They’re immediate validation that you’re not an anomaly and if you have the fortune of getting seated next to another soloist, use it as an opportunity for possible conversation.

 • Ask for a table near a window or outside, so you can people-watch and experience your surroundings.

 • Bring a book, magazine or journal to occupy yourself as you wait for your food to arrive.

 9. Eat on the streets

 The marvelous thing about travel is the variety of ways you can sample street dining.
 With street food, you can eat standing up, sitting on a plastic stool on the sidewalk as motorbikes zip past you or amidst the cluck of foreign chatter.
 It’s real dining just the way locals do it: authentic food and cheap prices!
-Next time you visit a place, dare to step outside the tourist box and experience it local style.
-Check out my post and travel survival tip on How to Eat Street Food if you’re an unadventurous eater.
+Next time you visit street foodie capitals, like Thailand, Kolkata or Taipei, dare to step outside the tourist box and experience it local style.

 10. Explore the local shopping experience

 Do you like like visiting a Mc Donalds in each country just to see the menu and how it changes to draw the local palette?
 I do.

 I absolutely love exploring grocery and convenience stores when I travel.
 I ooh and aaah at unique products, raise my eyebrow at strange ones and even pick up souvenirs for friends, which might have them guessing… I’m always curious about how a country is different from my own.
 For example, in Asia, you can get a lot of skin care products with whitening in it (even underarm deodorant!), in India they sell a lot of Ayurvedic products.